whileseated/whileseated.github.io/2008_Off-the-Page-Tod-Papageorge.md

 \[tearsheet\]

-(**In 2008**, I wrote this piece for [8 Magazine](http://www.foto8.com/live/the-new-issue-of-8-magazine-out-now/) about a photograph from 1970 of the Indianapolis 500 by [Tod Papageorge](https://en.wikipedia.org/wiki/Tod_Papageorge).
-The magazine may have moved on, but I’m still whetted to the idea of exploring (in words) what makes a great photograph “great”. — [MDM](http://michaeldavidmurphy.com), 2016)

 [![](https://cdn-images-1.medium.com/max/800/1*tkUOIc2tT-lk-z7k0EDCMA.jpeg)](http://www.pacemacgill.com/selected_works/detailspage.php?artist=Tod%20Papageorge&img_num=23)

-Tod Papageorge, from _American Sports via Pace Macgill — “Race Day, Indianapolis 500, Speedway, Indiana, May 30, 1970” This is the largest version of this image I can find online, unfortunately._
+Tod Papageorge, from _American Sports via Pace Macgill — “Race Day, Indianapolis 500, Speedway, Indiana, May 30, 1970”

 Tod Papageorge, literate dean of American photography who directs the graduate program in photography at Yale University, has published two of the most dramatic photobooks in the past two years, _America Sports, 1970, or, How We Spent the War in Vietnam_ and _Passing Through Eden, Photographs of Central Park_. **The books are dramatic in a theatrical sense; themes are introduced, curtains are raised, tensions build and subside.** In each, you feel a final act rising as the pages in your right thumb thin to meet the book’s end-flap.